Back to blog

 Prices for storage

-To compare the storage costs of the three providers, we analyzed the prices of the S3 (AWS), Blob Storage (Azure), and Cloud Storage (GCP) services.
+To compare the storage costs of the four providers, we analyzed the prices of the S3 (AWS), Blob Storage (Azure), Cloud Storage (GCP), and Object Storage (OCI) services.
 The providers offer a variety of tiers tailored to different needs.
-Here, we focus on standard storage classes suitable for frequently accessed data: S3 Standard (AWS), Hot Access Tier (Azure), and Standard Storage (GCP).
+Here, we focus on standard storage classes suitable for frequently accessed data: S3 Standard (AWS), Hot Access Tier (Azure), Standard Storage (GCP), and Standard Tier (OCI).

-Cloud storage prices vary based on the region and the amount of storage capacity.
+Cloud storage prices vary based on the region, except OCI, and the amount of storage capacity.
 Therefore, we examined costs across different regions and total storage capacity to highlight not only the price difference but also the dynamics over large volumes.

 Cost for 10 TB of storage

-For instance, for 10 TB of storage, GCP is the most cost-effective option in Mumbai, while Azure is slightly cheaper in Zurich and Northern Virginia.
+For instance, cost for 10 TB of storage, Azure is the most cost-effective option in these regions.
 Conversely, AWS is the most expensive in all three regions for this storage amount.

 Cost for 100 TB of storage